nest/nest-simulator/testsuite/musictests/README.md

 and with the total number of processes that is requested in the MUSIC configuration file.

-The test is expected to exit with an exit code of 0 if it succeeds.
+Each test is expected to exit with an exit code of 0 if it succeeds.
 All other exit codes indicate an error.

 If the name of the test contains the word "failure", the test is